 Service Center and Recharge Center Fees Policy

-The intent of the charge back system is to reimburse a department for the actual cost of providing services beyond the state or university funded portion of their budget.
+The intent of the service center and recharge center process is to reimburse a unit for the actual cost of providing services beyond the state or University funded portion of their budget.

-Operating costs are recovered by charges (sales) to those departments and entities receiving the goods or services.
+Operating costs are recovered by charges (sales) to those units and entities receiving the goods or services.
 Recharge centers develop rates based on incurred (historical) cost and rates should be designed to break even over predetermined periods of time (not to exceed 12 months).

-Example: Academic Units charging for copier and fax machine usage.
+Example: Academic units charging for copier usage.

 Examples: Chemistry storeroom, Animal Care Unit

 An auxiliary service is a self-supporting entity that exists principally to furnish goods or services for a fee to students, alumni, or faculty and staff acting in a personal capacity.
 Independent boards govern auxiliary entities, and rates are established and approved according to separate policies and procedures.

 Examples: residence halls, campus dining, parking services, university health services

 Auxiliary services generally do not support units.
 The general public may be served incidentally.
 Pricing for auxiliary services may be based on market rates, except when charging for service provided to federal awards.
 Federal awards must always receive the “most favorable price” charged by the auxiliary service for the good or service provided.
 Auxiliary services are not subject to this policy.

 Internal users are organizations or individuals whose sources of funds are within KU or flow through KU (e.g., KU federal awards performed on or off campus).
 These include academic, research, administrative, and auxiliary units that purchase services in support of KU’s mission.
 Student organizations, even if their funds are held by KU, are not considered internal users.